DebeshJha/Kvasircapsule-SEG/README.md

 # Kvasircapsule-SEG (An open access dataset for capsule endosocpy polyp segmentation)

 The repository contains the Kvasircapsule-seg dataset.
-It includes 55 medically verified video capsule frames polyp frames.
-We have annotated the polyp class of KvasirCapsule and generated corresponding ground truth masks.
-This dataset can be used for semantic image segmentation task, meta-learning, domain generalization, and out-of-distribution detection task.
+It includes 55 medically verified video capsule frames polyp frames from Kvasir-Capsule dataset.
+We have annotated the polyp class of KvasirCapsule and generated corresponding ground truth masks. **__This dataset can be used for semantic meta-learning, domain generalization, semantic segmentation, and out-of-distribution detection task__**.

 The official website for the dataset is: https://datasets.simula.no/kvasir-capsule-seg/